dpacassi/UltimateDrupalReference/README.md

 ## Themes

 ### Frontend themes
+- [AdaptiveTheme](https://www.drupal.org/project/adaptivetheme) - Adaptivetheme for Drupal 8 is a base theme designed for people who don’t code, or for those who only want to write a bit of CSS but still want a sleek and sophisticated theme for todays mobile web - and beyond.
 - [Bootstrap](https://www.drupal.org/project/bootstrap) - This base theme bridges the gap between Drupal and the Bootstrap Framework.
 - [Drupal8 Zymphonies Theme](https://www.drupal.org/project/drupal8_zymphonies_theme) - Drupal8 Zymphonies Theme is the first Zymphonies Drupal 8 Free Responsive Theme which has many new features.
 - [ZURB Foundation](https://www.drupal.org/project/zurb_foundation) - Zurb Foundation for Drupal is the official implementation of the framework by the same name.